 One of the most visible benefits of working at Google are the many perks and services the company offers their staff; when you think of Google’s workplace, the image which often springs to mind is staff riding their bikes around the office, or playing pool in one of their many games rooms.

 While it might seem as if these perks can be an undue expense on your company, many of the perks offered by Google cost the company nothing.
-Bike repairs, car washes, laundry services, the provision of organic produce and mobile libraries are all services which can be provided at no cost to a company.
-In most cases, entrepreneurs are eager to provide such services and only require permission to come on site.
+Bike repairs, car washes, laundry services, the provision of organic produce and mobile libraries are all services that can be provided at no cost to a company.
+In most cases, entrepreneurs are eager to provide such services and only require permission to come on-site.

-The benefits of accumulating a variety of perks has improved Google’s productivity, innovation and employee engagement at virtually no cost to the company’s bottom line.
+The benefits of accumulating a variety of perks have improved Google’s productivity, innovation and employee engagement at virtually no cost to the company’s bottom line.

 Creating casual collisions in the workplace